sguox002/leetcode/review/math-review.md

 812. Largest Triangle Area
-the area of a triangle using 3 points: the area formula also works for other shape (polygon)
+the area of a triangle using 3 points: the area formula also works for other shape (polygon) for convex or non-convex, choose a point and form several triangles (clockwise will get positive, counter-clockwise will get negative)
+note: we shall use the abs since negative is valid.
 ```cpp
     double largestTriangleArea(vector<vector<int>>& points) {
         int area=0,max_area=0;